-- 1. The School takes seriously all allegations of abuse made against staff members, including volunteers, and will investigate them in line with the statutory guidance, Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2020, and the Pan-Sussex Child Protection and Safeguarding Procedures. - 2.
+- 1. The School takes seriously all concerns or allegations of abuse made against staff members, including volunteers, and will investigate them in line with the statutory guidance, Part Four of Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2021, and the Pan-Sussex Child Protection and Safeguarding Procedures. - 2.
 The process described below is a summary of the procedure described in the above documents.
 The member of School staff who is the liaison for the school should refer to them for details. - 3.
-The procedure applies to all adults working in the School or providing a service on behalf of the School to our pupils either within or outside School premises, i.e. all permanent, temporary and support staff, governors, volunteers, contractors and external service or activity providers (collectively referred to as staff or staff members in this procedure). - 4.
-The allegations management procedure will be used in all cases where it is alleged that a staff member, has: - behaved in a way that has harmed a child, or may have harmed a child; or - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates that they would pose a risk of harm if they work regularly or closely with children. - Behaved or may have behaved in a way that indicates they may not be suitable to work with children. - 5.
+The procedure applies to all adults working in the School or providing a service on behalf of the School to our pupils either within or outside School premises, i.e. all permanent, temporary and support staff, volunteers, contractors and external service or activity providers (collectively referred to as staff or staff members in this procedure). - 4.
+Any concerns, including those which do not meet the allegation threshold should be shared responsibly with the headmistress.
+These will be recorded and dealt with appropriately.

+The allegations management procedure will be used in all cases where it is alleged that a staff member, has:

+- behaved in a way that has harmed a child, or may have harmed a child; or - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates that they would pose a risk of harm if they work regularly or closely with children. - Behaved or may have behaved in a way that indicates they may not be suitable to work with children. - 5.
 Concerns include inappropriate relationships between adults and children.
 For example: - a sexual relationship between a child under 18 and an adult in a position of trust with them, even if the relationship may appear to be consensual; - grooming, i.e. meeting a child under 16 with intent to commit a relevant offence (section 15 of the Sexual Offences Act 2003); or - other behaviour that gives rise to concerns, such as possession of abusive images of children or inappropriate contact through texts or online, inappropriate messages, gifts or socialising with children. - 6.
 If an allegation or concern arises about a staff member outside their work with children, and this may present a risk to children for whom the staff member is responsible, the general principles outlined in these procedures will still apply.